i3meneniya/i3meneniya/README.md

 <h1 align="center">Hello 👋, I'm Gleb</h1>
 <h3 align="center">Im a full stack developer from Novosibirk, Russia based in Kuala Lumpur, Malaysia.
 I have comprehensive experience working with frontend (React JS, Tailwind CSS), as well as backend (Server side Python).
-Along with it, I'm a game developer (Currently studying in APU on game development course) and web3 enthusiast that contributed to many solana and etherium based projects.</h3>
+Along with it, I'm a game developer (Currently studying in APU on game development course) and web3 enthusiast that contributed to multiple solana and etherium based projects.</h3>

 - 💼 Full-stack developer @ [AZMTH terminal](https://www.linkedin.com/company/azmuth-terminal/posts/?feedView=all)